Published July 2018

-Coinciding with the population of the province, more breweries are located in Southern New Brunswick, but many are cropping up closer to the northern border as well, such as Les Brasseurs du Petit-Sault, Savoie’s Brewhouse, Four Rivers Brewing Co. and many more, as attested by the Northern New Brunswick Beer Trail.
+Coinciding with the population of the province, more breweries are located in Southern New Brunswick, but many are cropping up in the north as well, such as Les Brasseurs du Petit-Sault, Savoie’s Brewhouse, Four Rivers Brewing Co. and many more, as attested by the Northern New Brunswick Beer Trail.

 Sébastien Roy, owner of the award-winning Fils du Roy Distillery in Petit-Paquetville, is the only northern producer of spirits.
 His Gin Thuya is notably exceptional, and although he produces beer, his goal from the outset was to be a whisky producer.

 “For me, first I’m a distillery,” he said.
 “I will probably always produce beer, but in a very small quantity.
 The beer is only a way to achieve another objective that is whisky production.
 For whisky, you need to buy the barrels, you need to buy the grain, and the grain is very expensive.
 You need to buy the equipment and the infrastructure.
 But the law in Canada is you need to age it three years.
 So whisky, when you buy all the equipment – three years later, that’s the only time you get your first dollar.